Last Updated on June 27, 2022 by Laura Turner

 From your perspective, what is the biggest problem within your own specialty?

-Optometry is somewhat of a fractured field in the sense that most optometrists can’t seem to come to a consensus on what the most important issues facing the profession and the future of health care are.
-For whatever reason, optometrists tend to have somewhat of a “lone wolf” mentality and I think that that sometimes exacerbates that problem.
+Optometry is somewhat of a fractured field because most optometrists can’t seem to come to a consensus on the most important issues facing the profession and the future of health care are.
+For whatever reason, optometrists tend to have somewhat of a “lone wolf” mentality, which sometimes exacerbates that problem.

 What is the best way to prepare for this specialty?

 Obviously, a good background in science and scientific method is important.
 Many people get into health disciplines because the pay is generally good, and people have a strong desire to “help people,” but I would submit that that’s not enough.
 You need to have good critical thinking skills and a genuine sense of scientific curiosity to be a good clinician.

 Where do you see your specialty in 10 years?

 The advances in progressive spectacle and contact lens technologies have been astounding in the past ten years.
 I think the next ten years will usher in a whole new generation of highly biocompatible contact lenses.
 I fully expect that the time will come when people will put on a pair of contact lenses and sleep in them for months or even a year at a time.
 The advances in diagnostic and treatment modalities for ocular disease are also incredible.
 New instrumentation has allowed ocular pathologies, particularly glaucoma and macular degeneration, to be diagnosed and treated at much earlier stages in the past.

 What other providers and technicians do you work with in your day-to-day practice?